-Ragueneau adds that the man is proud and has an unusually big nose (think Hansel in Zoolander).
-But still, he could have been a model (again, like Hansel, we guess).
+Ragueneau adds that the man is proud and has an unusually big nose.
+But still, he could have been a model.

 Christian’s lady arrives to watch the play.
 He learns her name and situation from Lignière (who is drunk by this time).
 She is the Lady Roxane, cousin of Cyrano de Bergerac and the target of Comte de Guiche, who wants to marry her to Vicomte de Valvert.

 After imparting this information, Lignière leaves to hit up some more bars.

 The Comte de Guiche arrives with his entourage, including Vicomte de Valvert, to watch the play.

 Christian, at first sight of Valvert, reaches for his glove (to slap Valvert in the face) and challenges him to a duel for Roxane’s love.

 But instead of finding his glove, Christian finds the hand of a pick-pocket, known here as a cut-purse.

 To escape being thrown in jail (or maybe to avoid being slapped in the face with a glove, which is clearly the thing to do), the cut-purse tells Christian some important information: